sschmitt2/euchreLeague/DesignDocuments/userStories.md

 ### Sign up

-As a new user I want to create an account so that I can add or edit trails and reports.
+As a new user I want to create an account so I can join an upcoming euchre league, edit personal information, view schedules, scores and stats.

 ### Sign In

-As a registered user I want to log in so that I can add or edit trails and reports.
+As a registered user I want to log in so that I can join a new league and see league information.

 ### Find Trails